Italians in Germany: After reunification (1990–present)

 Socioeconomic indicators on immigrant groups in Germany are generally hard to come by, since most studies collect data only on the basis of citizenship, which excludes German citizens of Italian descent.
 However, a study in 2005 showed that Italian-German students remain over-represented in the lower tier of German secondary education (Hauptschulen) and underrepresented in the middle and highest tiers (Realschulen and Gymnasiums).
 They also remain underrepresented in company leadership positions, the civil service, and white-collar employment.
 Nevertheless, the gaps are much less extreme than during the era of the biggest waves of arrivals in the mid-20th century, demonstrating the strides the Italian-German community has made since.
 Although Italians are among the most popular immigrants in Germany, they are often poorly integrated and have little contact with Germans.
 However, since the reporting of failed integration in the media and measures to promote integration are mostly limited to immigrants from muslim countries, integration problems and disadvantages, especially in terms of education, are increasingly often not clearly perceived among Italian migrants.

 This may also be due to the fact that the Italians, like the other southern Europeans, are comparatively well integrated economically and can successfully compensate for their educational deficits in working life.
-As a result, people with an Italian migration background almost reach the values of the natives in some labor market indicators.
+As a result, people with an Italian migration background almost reach the values of the natives in some labour market indicators.
 Youth unemployment is even lower than that of the autochthonous Germans.
 The proportion of those dependent on public services also fell from over eleven to under eight percent between the first and second generation.

 Among the German cities Wolfsburg and Ludwigshafen had the highest share of Italian migrants in 2011 according to German Census data.